jcraigk/phishin/README.md

 bundle exec rails s
 ```

-If you are on a Mac M1 and the `ruby-audio` gem fails to install, try the following:
+If you are on a Mac ARM and the `ruby-audio` gem fails to install, try the following:

 ```
 brew install libsndfile